Best Ice Axe

-If you’re a beginner ice climber, or know someone who is, the Camp Neve Ice Axe is a great overall choice.
+If you’re a beginner ice climber or know someone who is, the Camp Neve Ice Axe is a great overall choice.
 It’s fairly comfortable to use, has great stopping power, and is extremely durable as well.
-The only disadvantages that we could see was the overall weight, and the fact that a leash is attached to the handle, and not the axe head it.
+The only disadvantages that we could see were the overall weight and the fact that a leash is attached to the handle, and not the axe head itself.

-The shaft is straight, and extremely light.
-Made from a lightweight aluminum material, it is difficult to remember that it is being carried on your person until the time that it is needed.
-It’s very comfortable to grip, and use as well.
+The shaft is straight and extremely light.
+Made from lightweight aluminum material, it is difficult to remember that it is being carried on your person until the time that it is needed.
+It’s very comfortable to grip and use as well.

 This is by far one of the lightest ice axes that we’ve ever seen.
 It weighs just 7.2 ounces, making it extremely comfortable to use and carry.

-This ice axe is suitable for general use, and is specially designed for use on low relief glacier travel, or for self-arrest on gentle slopes with moderately packed snow.
+This ice axe is suitable for general use and is specially designed for use on low relief glacier travel, or for self-arrest on gentle slopes with moderately packed snow.
 The curvature on this particular ice axe is fairly shallow, and the clearance is slightly positive compared to a neutral surface.
 Its ability to stop someone is established, as its ability to be used as an anchoring point, to some extent.